Work permits for employees in Portugal: A complete guide for employers [2024]

 Only those who are non-European Union, non-European Economic Area, and non-Swiss citizens must get work visas.
 (The only exception is when an EU citizen stays longer than six months, in which case they need a Residence Certificate.)

 However, there are some exceptions when foreign nationals don’t need work visas.
 For example, students in the country on student visas are allowed to work for up to 20 hours per week during school terms and full-time during school holidays.
-(EU and EFTA nationals are allowed to work unlimited hours.)
 Students should inform the Serviço de Estrangeiros e Fronteiras (SEF), the Portuguese Immigration and Borders Service, before starting their employment.
+EU and EFTA nationals are allowed to work unlimited hours.

 When you send an offer letter to a new hire in Portugal, it should include a clause about the offer being contingent on their eligibility to work in Portugal legally.